Saturday, December 14, 2024

 Here is an excellent essay by the historian, Peter Frankopan, for AEON Magazine about the significance of silk from its accidental development in China to its use as a "symbol of extravagance and decadence" in Afro-Eurasia.

-It's a great story and the excerpts are for great for the classroom.
+It's a great story and the excerpts are great for the classroom.

 The Middle East’s Growing Conflicts in Six Maps